-When creating a content strategy, the most common process is to brainstorm a list of possible ideas to blog about and to create an editorial calendar around them.
+When creating an SEO content creation strategy, the most common process is to brainstorm a list of possible ideas to blog about and to create an editorial calendar around them.
 And for some plastic surgeons, that’s perfectly fine.

 Some content is better than no content.
 Right?

 But when I work with doctors who have a lot of content but a lackluster online presence with very little organic traffic, the issue comes down to the fact that they don’t have a strategy in the first place.
 Plastic surgeons who know and value the potency of SEO will have a strategy they follow.

 Since the success of any content strategy is determined by how well it reaches specific goals, setting goals should be the first step.
 For example, what is the content supposed to do?
 Is it to build traffic?
 Grow an audience?
 Increase awareness?
 Generate leads?
 Qualify those leads?
 Produce sales?